 1. Payment or receipt of money, gifts, loans or other favors which may tend to influence business decisions or compromise independent judgment;

-2. Payment or receipt of rebates or "kickbacks" for obtaining business for or from the Company;
+2. Payment or receipt of rebates or "kickbacks" for obtaining business for or from Axiom;

 3. Payment of bribes to government officials to obtain favorable rulings; and

-4. Any other activity that would similarly degrade the reputation or integrity of the Company.
+4. Any other activity that would similarly degrade the reputation or integrity of Axiom.

 There are additional limitations with respect to governmental employees.
 While you may think that there would not be a problem with taking a government employee out to dinner, sending a gift, providing theater tickets, or paying for a round of golf, there may be.
 The giving of gifts to government employees, even gifts of low value, is highly regulated and in many cases prohibited.
 Please consult with the Ethics and Compliance Committee before providing or paying for any meals, refreshments, travel or lodging expenses, or giving anything of value to any local, federal, state or foreign government employee.

-Corporate Opportunities.
-Axiom employees and consultants are prohibited from taking for themselves opportunities that are discovered through the use of corporate property, information or position without the consent of the Board of Directors.
-No Axiom employee or consultant may use company property, information or position for improper personal gain and no employee may compete with the Company directly or indirectly.
-Axiom employees and consultants owe a duty to the Company to advance its legitimate interests whenever possible.
+Axiom employees are prohibited from taking for themselves opportunities that are discovered through the use of corporate property, information or position without the consent of the Board of Directors.
+No Axiom employee may use Axiom’s property, information or position for improper personal gain and no employee may compete with Axiom directly or indirectly.
+Axiom employees owe a duty to Axiom to advance its legitimate interests whenever possible.

-Confidential Information.
 This is one of the easier elements of the Code of Conduct to violate inadvertently, so please be especially careful.
-Confidential information includes all non-public information about Axiom, our clients and our employees that, if disclosed, might be of use to competitors or harmful to us or our clients.
+Confidential information includes all non-public information about Axiom, our clients and our employees and others who provide services to us or who work for us, and our vendors that, if disclosed, might be of use to competitors or harmful to us or our clients.
 This could range from information about the work we’re doing for specific clients, to the status and performance of client personnel, or even to Axiom’s strategic plans.
 We are an open culture, and we tend to hire open people, but we must be vigilant about drawing a bright line here, particularly around client information.

 Each supervisor is responsible for controlling the disclosure and use of confidential information by employees under his or her direction.
 Additional restrictions on use of confidential information are more fully set forth in the Confidentiality Agreement each of you signed upon accepting employment with Axiom.

-Privacy and Data Protection.
-Axiom respects and is diligent in protecting the privacy of employees, consultants and our clients, and will comply with applicable Data Privacy and Protection laws.
+Axiom respects and is diligent in protecting the privacy of employees, others providing services to us or working for us and our clients, and will comply with applicable Data Privacy and Protection laws.

-Company Property and Facilities.
-Don’t steal or break things, obviously, but the more relevant concern here relates to use and misuse of Company property.
-Company property, facilities or physical resources may not be used for solicitation or distribution activities which are not related to an employee's services to the Company, except for charitable activities that have been approved in advance by the Company.
+Don’t steal or break things, obviously, but the more relevant concern here relates to use and misuse of Axiom’s property.
+Axiom’s property, facilities or physical resources may not be used for solicitation or distribution activities which are not related to an employee's services to Axiom, except for charitable activities that have been approved in advance by Axiom.

-Similarly, using the trademark or service mark of another company, even one with whom our Company has a business relationship, always requires clearance or approval by our Legal Department, to ensure that the use of that other Company's mark is proper.
+Similarly, using the trademark or service mark of another company, even one with whom Axiom has a business relationship, always requires clearance or approval by our Legal Department, to ensure that the use of that other company's mark is proper.
 Employees must avoid the unauthorized use of copyrighted materials of others and should confer with the Legal Department if they have any questions regarding the permissibility of photocopying, excerpting, electronically copying or otherwise using copyrighted materials.